We want to help you make the best decisions possible.

 Yes.
 Remember the free money.
 You could open a separate KiwiSaver account, but chances are your employer will switch some or its entire scheme to a KiwiSaver scheme anyway.
 Your employer is obliged to explain all the options to you and we can help.

-How do I decide which provider of a KiwiSaver account to use?
+How do I decide which KiwiSaver scheme provider to use?

 All the banks and various fund managers will offer accounts, and you can go where you like, (or your employer may nominate a preference).
 As with any long-term investment, remember that over the long term shares and property investment do well, not cash, so you need to work out your investment profile and we can help you do this.